 Andrew Golden

-Billboards as an out-of-home ad platform have been around since the 1830s, and since their creation, very little has changed about their operating model.
+Billboards are a prime example of advertising outdoors.
+As an out-of-home ad format, billboards have been around since the 1830s, and since their creation, very little had changed about their operating model.
 However, in the past decade, we’ve seen a fundamental shift in both the technology surrounding the out-of-home (OOH) ad space and in how advertisers and media owners interact.
-Today, more and more digital out-of-home (DOOH) buying and selling happens programmatically — giving rise to the future of outdoor advertising.
+Today, more and more digital out-of-home advertising buying and selling happens programmatically — giving rise to the future of outdoor advertising.

 Programmatic DOOH advertising is the automated process of buying and selling digital out-of-home ad placements — think digital billboards, bus shelters, gas station TV, EV charging stations and many other screens consumers see as they move throughout their day.